 - How would you like your family to pay for the care you may need if co-pays become excessive or insurance does not cover your treatment?

 Remember as you make your choices, it is crucial that you document your wishes through the estate plan you create with your Florida estate planning attorney.
 We know you may have questions about this, and many other, estate planning issues.
-At the Law Office of Brian C. Perlin, P.A., our credentials enable us to provide a multi-disciplinary approach to our legal services.
+At the Perlin Estate Planning & Probate our credentials enable us to provide a multi-disciplinary approach to our legal services.
 By building relationships with our clients, we are also able to understand each client’s needs and desires, and we support such goals through thoughtful, comprehensive planning techniques.
 We encourage you to contact us and schedule a meeting.